 If remanded, the appeal officers, in consultation with the Title IX Coordinator, will determine whether the matter should be remanded to the original Title IX Hearing Panel/adjudicators or whether new Title IX Hearing Panel/adjudicators should review the matter.
 The appeal officers may not change the Title IX Hearing Panel's/adjudicators' determination of whether the respondent was responsible or not responsible for a Policy violation.
-Only the Title IX Hearing Panel/adjudicators reviewing the matter on remand from an appeal may change the determination of the original Title IX Hearing Panel/adjudicators of whether the respondent was responsible or not responsible for a Policy violation.
+Only the Title IX Hearing Panel/adjudicators of the original Title IX Hearing Panel/adjudicators of whether the respondent was responsible or not responsible for a Policy violation.
+Only the Title IX Hearing Panel/adjudicators of the original Title IX Hearing Panel/adjudicators of whether the respondent was responsible or not remand from an appeal may change the determination of the original Title IX Hearing Panel/adjudicators of whether the respondent was responsible or not responsible for a Policy violation.
 If the reasons for remand relate to the investigation or warrant additional investigation, the appeal officers in consultation with the Title IX Coordinator, will determine whether the matter should be remanded to the previous investigator(s) or whether a new investigator(s) should be appointed.